Xunhua Incident: Uprising

-Suppression and massacre
+Suppression and fatalities

 On the morning of April 25, People's Liberation Army (PLA) sent two regiments to suppress the uprising.
 Upon arrival, the PLA troops started to open fire towards the civilians who demanded the release of Jnana Pal Rinpoche.
 Within four hours, the troops realized the civilians were mostly unarmed, but had already killed 435 people, with a total casualties of 719.
 On the afternoon of April 25, a total of 2,499 were arrested, including 1,581 Salars, 537 Tibetans, 343 Hui people and 38 Han Chinese.
 Official sources state that the death toll within PLA troops was 17, in addition to an estimated loss of properties worth 0.9 million RMB at the time.

 Jnana Pal Rinpoche committed suicide in the "study session" after hearing the news, and he was "identified" by officials as the organizer of the uprising.

 Mao Zedong later expressed support for the crackdown in Qinghai, stating that "the uprising of counter-revolutionaries in Qinghai was wonderful, as it was an opportunity for the liberation of working people, and the decision of the CCP committee in Qinghai was absolutely correct".